USCqserver/DataRepo_QMCOpenSysDynamics/README.md

 This repository includes links, code, scripts, and data to generate the figures in a paper.

 ### Requirements
+The data in this project was generated via [OpenQMC.jl](https://github.com/USCqserver/OpenQMC.jl).
+Everything included in the data directory was processed from the raw data on Zenodo.

+### Figures

 ### Support
 This material is based upon work supported by, or in part by, the U. S. Army Research Laboratory and the U.S. Army Research Office under contract/grant number W911NF2310255.